el-hult/adventofcode2020/readme.md

 # Reflections on each day

+# Day 18

+This day was about parsing arithmetic expressions, considering operator precedence and parantheses.
+Part one, I could implement myself with a simple state machine, because one only needed left associativity and parentheses.

+For part two, I read up a little on PRATT parsers, operator climbing, and finally found the shunting yard algorithm.
+The last one was the simplest, but still solved my problem.
+Because there are no unary operators, a small simplification was possible.
+I created the intermediate Reverse Polish Notation expression for debugging as well, even though it was not really needed.
+I suppose I could have saved a tiny bit of memory there.
+The algorithm is not terribly interesting, and I cannot say I really learned it.

 # Day 17
 Day 17 is about running cellular automata in 3D and 4D.
 At first, I got the wrong answer, and was very confused.
 After rewriting a bit, making the code simpler (at the cost of a little performance) I got the right answer.
 Instead of
 ```